GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-fractional-cover-percentiles-landsat/_details.md

 The Fractional Cover Percentile odc-statistician plugin can be found in [Fractional Cover Percentiles Code Repository](https://github.com/opendatacube/odc-stats/blob/develop/odc/stats/plugins/fc_percentiles.py).

 The processing steps are:

+<div id="processing-steps"></div>

 1. Fractional Cover and Water Observations Daily scenes are loaded for the calender year
-2. Pixels for each time step are masked out that are not clear and dry or are wet, and a cloud and cloud shadow dilation of 6 pixels is applied
+1. Pixels for each time step are masked out that are not clear and dry or are wet, and a cloud and cloud shadow dilation of 6 pixels is applied
-4. Fractional cover percentiles are calculated - noting results are not filtered by an unmixing error threshold
+1. Fractional cover percentiles are calculated - noting results are not filtered by an unmixing error threshold

 % ## Software